riya-kaurav/React-blog-app/README.md

-# 📝 Simple Blog App
+#  Simple Blog App

 A minimal blog application built with **React + Vite**, **TailwindCSS**, and **Appwrite**.
 Users can view, create, and delete blog posts using a clean, responsive interface.
 This app is designed to be fast, scalable, and easy to expand.

 ---

-## 🚀 Tech Stack
+##  Tech Stack
-- ⚛️ React + Vite (Frontend)
+-  React + Vite (Frontend)
+-  React Redux
-- 🎨 TailwindCSS (Styling)
+-  TailwindCSS (Styling)
-- 🔙 Appwrite (Database + Authentication)
+-  Appwrite (Database + Authentication)

 ---

-## 📸 Features
+##  Features
-- 📰 View all blog posts
+-  View all blog posts
-- 🆕 Create a new post
+-  Create a new post
-- 🗑️ Delete existing posts
+-  Delete existing posts
-- 📱 Responsive design with TailwindCSS
+-  Responsive design with TailwindCSS
-- 🔐 Authentication with Appwrite
+-  Authentication with Appwrite
-- 🕒 Timestamps for posts *(optional)*
-- ✍️ Markdown support *(optional)*

 ---